werbitzky/elastix/README.md

 ```

-the create a module, that handles indexing and/or searching your ecto model (maybe I'll provide a behaviour for that in future):
+then create a module, that handles indexing and/or searching your ecto model (maybe I'll provide a behaviour for that in future):

 ```elixir
 defmodule ShopApi.ProductElastix do